deltachat/deltachat-pages/nl/help.md

 Anders kun je mogelijk geen berichten verwijderen of problemen ervaren op andere apparaten.

-### Is Delta Chat compatibel met Protonmail/Tutanota/Criptext?
+### Is Delta Chat compatible with Proton Mail / Tutanota / Criptext?

 - Yes and No.
-- No, you can not use your Protonmail, Tutanota, or Criptext account with Delta Chat; they do not offer receiving mails via IMAP.
+- No, you can not use your Proton Mail, Tutanota, or Criptext account with Delta Chat; they do not offer receiving mails via IMAP.
 - In any case you can use Delta Chat to send Messages to people who use Protonmail, Tutanota, or Criptext.
 Those messages will not be end-to-end